Skip to contents

 Multiple Imputation: The function automatically detects and handles multiple imputed datasets (created with mice or similar packages), pooling results according to Rubin's rules.

 Note that, on some systems, implicit parallelism in low-level matrix algebra libraries (BLAS/LAPACK) can interfere with explicit parallelization.
-If you feel like processing is taking too long, we recommend disabling these implicit threading libraries before starting R. For example:
+If you feel like processing is taking too long, I recommend disabling these implicit threading libraries before starting R. For example:

 export OPENBLAS_NUM_THREADS=1